drobim-data-engineering/Data-Modeling-with-Apache-Cassandra/README.md

 jupyter notebook  # launch jupyter notebook app

 The notebook interface will appear in a new browser window or tab.
-Navigate to src/Project_1B_ Project_Template.ipynb and run the code cells
+Navigate to src/ETL_Pipeline_Template.ipynb and run the code cells
 ```